K15t/viewport-cli/README.md

 - A `.gitignore` file is included to ignore any OS files as well as Node related files like the `node_modules` folder in case you use git to version control your theme (which you should!).
 This also means if clone a theme you need to run `npm install` again to install all dependencies.

 - Beware of using strict mode in script files.
 Since they are merged to one file, the script might behave differently than expected.
 If the top file has a strict mode directive, the whole file is executed in strict mode, if not then the whole file is executed in sloppy mode.
 If any part of your code relies on strict mode (or sloppy mode), e.g. `this` being undefined in a function, it will break. ⚠️

+- Make sure to include the `main.css` and `main.js` files in your `.html` file for the styles and scripts to get applied to your web page.

 ## Notes